phrmendes/phrmendes/content/about.md

 # <i class="fas fa-user"></i> About Me

-I have four years' experience in the IT market and one years' experience as an economic analyst, also working with data science.
+I have two years' experience in the IT market and one years' experience as an economic analyst, also working with data science.
 I was also a research assistant in the scientific initiation programme at UFABC, and I am currently enrolled in the 11th period of the Science and Humanities programme and the 8th period of the Economics BA degree's programme.
 Furthermore, I currently work as a DevOps Engineer at NTT DATA.
 My interests are time series econometrics, machine learning, Linux systems, automations with ansible and programming in R and Python.

 # <i class="fas fa-hammer"></i> Skills